-Big Rapids, Mich. - Ferris State University, which has advanced to the NCAA Division II National Quarterfinals each of the past two seasons and ranks as Michigan's winningest program over the past six years, will officially start preparations for its 2018 gridiron campaign as the Bulldogs open spring football drills this Tuesday, March 13, in Big Rapids.
+Big Rapids, Mich. - Ferris State University, which has advanced to the NCAA Division II National Quarterfinals each of the past two seasons and ranks as Michigan's winningest program over the past six years, will officially start preparations for its 2018 gridiron campaign as the Bulldogs open spring football drills March 16 in Big Rapids.

 The Bulldogs will begin their 110th season of varsity competition this coming fall with their sights set on making a fifth consecutive trip to the NCAA Division II Playoffs after reaching the final eight of the NCAA Playoffs each of the past two years, including a national semifinal berth in 2016.

 Head coach Tony Annese, who is a two-time Football Gazette Regional Coach of the Year, and his Bulldog staff will have the NCAA-allotted total of 15 practices, which will include the annual Crimson and Gold Spring Game on Saturday, April 14, at FSU's Top Taggart Field.
 Opening kickoff is slated for 12 p.m.
 (ET).

 The Bulldogs' first practice of the spring will take place at Top Taggart Field this week and FSU will generally work out two to three times per week throughout the spring session.